 Prior to the end of each fiscal year the Board reviews the appropriateness of an incentive plan for all Association employees for the following year.
 In addition to a base salary, employees and senior officers can earn additional compensation under an incentive plan.
-The Association's 2018 incentive plan was designed to motivate employees to exceed the business plan goals during the fiscal year and covered all staff members employed as of December 31, 2018.
+The Association's 2019 incentive plan was designed to motivate employees to exceed the business plan goals during the fiscal year and covered all staff members employed as of December 31, 2019.
 A separate incentive plan is in place for appraisal personnel.
 The plan focused on meeting target earnings, patronage distribution, credit administration, credit quality, and customer service goals.
 The plan allowed for both individual and group incentives based on performance criteria.
 Allowable incentives ranged up to 22 percent of base pay at the end of the plan year for senior officers, and up to 19 percent of base pay in effect at the end of the plan year for other employees depending upon their position.
-For 2018, the Board approved an additional 1 percent of base pay incentive for eligible employees, exclusive of senior officers, due to Association performance.
 Also, all employees are eligible to receive awards based upon 1) years of service or 2) exceptional performance as defined in the plan.
 Bonuses and incentives are shown in the year earned and are paid in the first quarter of the subsequent year.